sap-tutorials/Tutorials/tutorials/abap-environment-enhance-cds-view/abap-environment-enhance-cds-view.md

     !![step9a-add-facet-booking](step9a-add-facet-booking.png)

-2. Now, in the metadata extension **`ZMDE_I_BOOKING_XXX`**, specify which fields from Booking you want to include in the object page, again using an `identification` annotation as follows:
+2. Now, in the metadata extension **`ZMDE_BOOKING_R_XXX`**, specify which fields from Booking you want to include in the object page, again using an `identification` annotation as follows:

     ```CDS
     @UI: { lineItem:       [ { position: 10, importance: #HIGH } ],